So you have a setting where non-human beings exist, and their nature makes living among humans difficult. Maybe they suffer from a Horror Hunger

 - In Rosario + Vampire, Yokai Academy teaches monster children to hide themselves from humans, and helps them live alongside muggles by remaining in human form and attending a school designed to resemble a human boarding school.

 - The living fairy tales in the comic Fables establish a regimented and regulated community to prevent their discovery while living in New York city.

 - The real movie monsters of Screamland are a twisted version of this.

-- The Buffy the Vampire Slayer spinoff comic miniseries Spike: Asylum takes it further with Mosaic Wellness Center, a mental hospital/rehabilitation center for supernatural creatures to get help.
-Subverted in that it's actually a prison to keep supernatural beings locked up.
-Spike, who is taken there against his will, meets Beck who is there because she had controlling her powers; with the help of other inmates overthrow and change the system so that Mosaic becomes what it was masquerading as.
+- In Spike: Asylum, it's subverted in that it's actually a prison to keep supernatural beings locked up.
+Spike, who is taken there against his will, meets Beck who is there because she had trouble controlling her powers; with the help of other inmates, they overthrow and change the system so that Mosaic becomes what it was masquerading as.